jpchauvin/covid_policies/updates/blog_posts_updates.md

 #  Blog posts figures updates

-The data underlying the blog posts related to the white paper are rapidly changing, and the published figures may be come outdated.
+The data underlying the blog post are rapidly changing, and the published figures may become outdated.
 Below you can find reproductions of these figures using more up-to-date data.

 ## Where is Latin America and Caribbean on the COVID-19 Curve?